suush-ii/hexagon-public/README.md

 To setup dev environment easily I made a docker container for this.

+Probably shouldn't use this to create a revival but it's a good resource to learn things from. :)

 ```bash
 docker compose -f compose_dev.yml build
 docker compose -f compose_dev.yml up